 • Estee Lauder

-Undergraduate chemical engineering students get hands-on experience through our SPEED (Student Projects for Engineering Experience & Design) teams, especially representing the department on our Chem-E Car team, which designs and builds a shoebox-sized car that is powered and stopped by chemical reactions and competes in the American Institute of Chemical Engineers AIChE Competition each year.
-Any major can join any of our 12 SPEED teams, with chemical engineers joining other teams like Human-Powered Vehicle, FIRST Robotics, Baja SAE, Concrete Canoe and Formula SAE.
+Chemical engineering undergraduates get hands-on experience through our SPEED (Student Projects for Engineering Experience and Design) teams.
+Students represent the Department with our Chem-E Car team, competing in the annual American Institute of Chemical Engineers competition with their design of a shoebox-sized car powered by chemical reactions.
+Any major can join any of our 13 SPEED teams, with chemical engineers joining teams like Human-Powered Vehicle, FIRST Robotics, Baja SAE, Concrete Canoe and Formula SAE.

-Clarkson chemical engineering students can get involved outside the classroom through over 200 clubs and organizations on campus, including several related to engineering.
+Chemical engineering students can get involved in more than 200 clubs and organizations on campus, including several related to engineering.
 These include:

 • American Indian Science and Engineering Society (AISES)